Male Infertility

 In order for sperm to mature, they must be a couple of degrees below normal body temperature, which is why the testicles are in the scrotum located outside the main body.
 Spending excessive time in hot tubs, wearing tight underwear, holding a laptop directly on the lap and other activities that increase scrotal temperature can decrease sperm production.

 For the most part, genetic factors relate to abnormalities in sperm quality and production.
 Sometimes structural problems that cause infertility are due to genetic issues.
 This can include being born without a vas deferens, the tube that carries sperm to the ejaculatory duct.
+This congenital problem can result in azoospermia, or no sperm production.

 Medical issues